-- Dizziness
+Dizziness

 - Headaches

 - Ringing in the ears

-- Nausea
+- rs Nausea

 - Unconsciousness

 If symptoms are detected, get medical attention as soon as possible.
 Symptoms of carbon monoxide (CO) poisoning may be confused with seasickness or intoxication, potentially delaying the seeking of medical attention.
 The poisoning victim's skin often turns cherry red.
-If CO poisoning is suspected, have the victim breath fresh air deeply.
+If carbon monoxide poisoning is suspected, have the victim breath fresh air deeply.
 If breathing stops, resuscitate.
 A victim often revives, then relapses because organs are damaged by lack of oxygen.
-CO can accumulate in dangerous concentrations anywhere in or around your boat including on back decks, swim platforms, or in water around generator exhaust.
+Carbon monoxide can accumulate in dangerous concentrations anywhere in or around your boat including on back decks, swim platforms, or in water around engine exhaust.
 CO can remain in or around the boat at dangerous levels even if the engine is no longer running (see Figure 1.6.1).
 Remember:

-- If you smell exhaust you are inhaling CO. - Change course/speed to improve ventilation. - Adjusting the canvas enclosure and/or vents and other opening devices can improve ventilation.
+- If you smell exhaust you are inhaling carbon monoxide. - Change course/speed to improve ventilation. - Adjusting the canvas enclosure and/or vents and other opening devices can improve ventilation.